 PO Box 588

 For records of Births and Deaths that occurred in Chemung County.

 210 Lake Street

 terms of agreement)

 -Adoption records (sealed)

-For research inquiries, department information, or any other questions you may have, please e-mail the reference desk or call the Reference Department at: (607) 733-9175 ask your genealogical question.
+For research inquiries, department information, or any other questions you may have, please e-mail the reference department or (607) 733-9175.